bilalftaieh/React-Company-Budget-Allocation/README.md

-# Budget Allocation App
+# Company Budget Allocation App

-This project is a part of the IBM Full Stack Development Course.
-It's a budget allocation application built with React and Redux.
-This is my first time using Redux for state management in a React application.
+This project is a final assignment from the IBM Full Stack Development Course.
+It’s a company budget allocation application built with React and Redux.
+This is my second time using Redux for state management in a React application.

 ## Description

-The Budget Allocation App is designed to help users manage their finances effectively.
-Users can set their budget and add their expenses.
-The app provides a visual representation of the budget and expenses, making it easier for users to understand their financial situation.
+The Company Budget Allocation App is designed to help companies manage their departmental budgets effectively.
+Companies can set their overall budget and allocate funds to different departments.
+The app provides a visual representation of the budget and allocations, making it easier for companies to understand their financial distribution.

 This project is built using React, a popular JavaScript library for building user interfaces.
 For state management, the app uses Redux.

-As this is my first time using Redux, this project has been a great learning experience in understanding how Redux works and how it can be used in a React application for state management.

 ## Getting Started